-Advertising metrics help ascertain the progress of your marketing campaigns, what’s working well and what needs to change.
-This post will highlight the key advertising metrics you should be tracking when running campaigns in Google, YouTube, and Facebook.
+Advertising metrics help ascertain your marketing campaigns’ progress, what’s working well, and what needs to change.
+This post will highlight the key advertising metrics you should be tracking when running campaigns on Google, YouTube, and Facebook.
 (Many of the terms below can also be found in the Instapage Marketing Dictionary.)

 Why tracking advertising metrics is necessary

 The end-game of every business is growth.
 You want to increase your bottom line.
 For digital marketers, this means their advertising ROI must generate positive results month after month.
 But without an established plan to monitor ad campaign results, you can’t realistically prove your ads are performing well.
 You must have a list of advertising metrics that are checked regularly so you can adjust your campaigns as necessary — a checklist of sorts.

 Analyzing your Google and Facebook ad metrics is a good start.
 Each metric below will help you measure, compare, and evaluate your campaigns so that you can meet your advertising ROI goals.
 (Note: Many ad metrics below can also be applied to display advertising and other channels like email and social media.)

 Regardless if you’re running paid advertising campaigns in Google Ads or simply tracking website traffic metrics in Google Analytics – the search engine giant provides you with a long list of digital advertising metrics that help you keep a close eye on your advertising ROI.

 Total site traffic is the measure of unique visitors that arrive at your website (or post-click landing page) and is an accumulation of seven traffic sources: